Health & medicines

 March 12 2014

 When prescribing a medicine to a pregnant woman, not only should be considered potential adverse effects that can cause directly to the patient, but also to the fetus

 unfortunately not always it is possible to have a complete information about the undesirable effects of each and every one of the medications, both for the mother and the unborn child, as there are limits that must not be exceeded in clinical trials, so that in many cases it is not possible to predict the consequences of the administration of a particular drug.

 This means that one should always act under the principle of maximum prudence, taking into account the uncertainty caused by scarce medical knowledge available about the use of medications during pregnancy.

-Controlled studies in women fail to demonstrate a risk to the fetus in the first trimester (and there is no evidence of a risk in later trimesters), and the possibility of fetal harm appears remote.
+Adequate and well-controlled human studies have failed to demonstrate a risk to the fetus in the first trimester of pregnancy (and there is no evidence of risk in later trimesters).